Taiz Governorate: Mountain ranges

-The governorate has many mountains.
-Their height ranges between 1,000 and 3,200 metres.
+The governorate has many mountains ranging in height from 1,000 to 3,200 metres.
 The most important mountains are Jabal Sabir, Jabal Habashi, Jabal Samaʿa, Jabal Qadas, Jabal As-Silw, the mountains of al-Wazi'iyah and the Mountains of Shar'ab and Maqbanah.

 Streams

 There are many streams in Taiz governorate; known as wadi (وادي), they are divided into perennial and temporary streams: